prgit21/mini-project/README.md

 Once the main admin creates an admin the created admin will receive a confirmation email and for customers also once they are registered, they will receive a verification email to activate their account.

 Using their profile, they can view their booking history.
 Both registered users and unregistered users can view the cost of booking. but only logged in users can confirm the reservation.
 Once the reservation is confirmed user will receive an email that includes the reservation details and unique QR code for that reservation.
 The user can scan the QR code at the theatre . and get a ticket.
-When they are getting into the theatre, they need to scan the QR code and at the end of the journey, they need to scan the QR code again to verify the destination . and the departure ..
-If QR code and actual departure .s are not matching customer has to pay an extra amount.
+When they are getting into the theatre, they need to scan the QR code.

-We have also implemented an admin panel to manage theatre , theatre . details, theatre details, and users.
-For the railway administrators, they can generate monthly and yearly financial reports filtered theatre wise.

 ## Architectural Diagrams